nicop2pu/makingandlearning/modules/course/_posts/2000-01-01-introduction.md

 If you’d like to work through these materials with a group of colleagues or friends (recommended), when we can provide some additional support for you, including

-1. Sign up as a learning circle facilitator and review the facilitator handbook.
+1. Sign up as a [learning circle facilitator](http://learningcircles.p2pu.org) and review the facilitator handbook.
 1. Create a learning circle, selecting Making and Learning as the Course
 1. Advertise the learning circle locally
 1. Join community
 1. Join Discourse

+If you’d like to review the course material on your own, go right ahead!
+There are no log ins or sign ups required.